PY1CX/Cortex-M-FFT/README.md

 Add: "${cmsis_pack_root}/ARM/CMSIS/5.3.0/CMSIS/Lib/GCC"

 Remember, you NEED to install CMSIS Packs on Atollic!
+A tip to see if everything went smooth: Ctrl+Click the arm_math.h include line, if you done everything right you should open the file.